wjallen/pssp-api/README.md

 ```

 Since the worker is just waiting to consume jobs from the hotqueue, the best way
-to test is actually submitting jobs to the API and not calling the code directly.
+to test is actually submitting jobs to the API and not calling this code directly.

 ### Docker Bridge Network